parkchamchi/DepthViewer/README.md

 ### Calling python (optional)
 The [MiDaS v3 DPT models](https://github.com/isl-org/MiDaS), which is exceptionally accurate, hasn't been released as ONNX model that can be used with Unity's Barracuda.
 The `Call Python` buttons will call python subprocess and process it with pytorch.
-For now it just calls `python ./depthpy/depth.py [args]...`, so dependency for MiDaS should be installed manually, for that check [MiDaS github page](https://github.com/isl-org/MiDaS).
+For now it just calls `python ./depthpy/depth.py [args]...`, so dependency for MiDaS and `depth.py` should be installed manually, for that check [MiDaS github page](https://github.com/isl-org/MiDaS).
 For this [dpt_hybrid and dpt_large .pt model files](https://github.com/isl-org/MiDaS#setup) has to be in `depthpy/weights` directory.

 ## Inputs